B6377 - Mechanical Vibrations

 Fundamentals of mechanical vibrations.

-Free and forced vibrations.
-Resonance.
-Viscous damping; Coulomb damping; hysteretic damping.
-One and Two Degrees of Freedom Systems.
+Single Degree of Freedom Systems: free and forced vibrations; resonance; viscous damping; Coulomb damping; hysteretic damping.
+Two Degrees of Freedom Systems.
 Multi-degree of Freedom systems.
 Continuous Systems: mono and bi-dimensional systems.
 Approximate methods (Rayleigh and Rayleigh-Ritz).

 4. Vibration reduction and isolation for onboard comfort.